 Your Microsoft or non-Microsoft-related accounts include content that’s important to you.
 So, finding yourself suddenly locked can be incredibly frustrating.
 Even more so when the account has your important contacts, emails, messages, chats, and more.
 To avoid such unpleasant instances, use the Microsoft Authenticator app to back up your credentials.

-Use Microsoft Authenticator app to back up your credentials
+Use Microsoft Authenticator app to Backup and Restore your credentials

-Microsoft Authenticator app stores recovery info which can be immensely useful in getting back access to your account if you’re locked out.
-Also, it can save you from the trouble of having to recreate accounts.
-Before you choose to back up your credentials, make sure you have a personal Microsoft account to act as your recovery account.
+Microsoft Authenticator app is one of the best ways to store passwords, Two Factor Setup, sync with Microsoft Edge, and so on.
+Therefore, getting locked out unexpectedly can be very frustrating, especially if the account contains all your important contacts, emails, messages, chats, and other information.
+It stores recovery info which can be immensely useful in getting back access to your account if you’re locked out.
+Also, it can save you from having to recreate accounts.
+Before you back up your credentials, make sure you have a personal Microsoft account to act as your recovery account.
 For iOS only, you must have an iCloud account for the actual storage location.

 - Launch the Microsoft Authenticator app.

 - Go to Settings > Backup.

 - Select iCloud backup/Cloud backup (make sure that the account you’re recovering doesn’t exist in the Microsoft Authenticator app).

 - On the new device, select the Begin recovery option.